 While putting together arrangements and selections for Manitou Winds'”Winter Songs & Carols”, I sought pieces that would be a departure from what our audience might expect to hear during a season usually filled with Christmas concerts.
 Part of that departure was accomplished by selecting tunes that have a stronger connection to the celebrations of Advent or Winter Solstice than Christmas.
 But, I also sought out Christmas tunes that were perhaps less popular or overshadowed.

 While researching, I noticed a lack of Celtic representation in literature for winds.
 Joining my search for overshadowed tunes with my love of Celtic music, I became inspired to create a small suite of carols with Celtic origins written expressly for wind quintet.
-Our audience will hear the world premiere of this suite on December 5th.

 Three Celtic Carols